 Her mom refused to contribute to the household.
 Edith believed that her money was hers.
 And she believed that.
 So was Stars .
 Oh God, Poor star.
 She tried so many times to go to work.
 Her mom was ruthless.
 She was not going to allow Star to work outside the home.
 Instead, she went to great lengths to get her way.

 Edith used to call the police and report that she was abandoned.
-When that didn’t work, she would call a taxi and go to Star’s place of work and.
+When that didn't work, she would call a taxi and go to Star's place of work and.
 All these terrible scenes, so the star would lose her job.
 There is so much more to share on this story.
-But while you’re a narcissistic parent may not be as bad as stars.
+But while your narcissistic person may not be as bad as Stars.